 Future – The Five of Cups in the future position suggests a period of time in the future when you’re going to regret what has happened.
 Are you currently consciously doing something wrong?
 You will regret it.
 Are you unsure about an upcoming decision?
 Think about it more and get some more opinions.

 The Five of Cups in regards to life issues

 Work / Education – The Five of Cups in regards to work or education means things might not be going well in either of these areas.
 Don’t worry, we can’t have good without bad.
 If you’re working too much, try to focus on what you’re good at instead of managing the whole situation.
 If you’re looking for work, ask people you already know.
 It might not be the right time to ‘go for it’ if you have a big decision to make.

-Romance – The Five of Cups in romance is a not a good sign.
+Romance – The Five of Cups tarot card in romance is a not a good sign.
 Things are taking a downward turn.
 You need to give yourself time to analyse the situation fully.
 Are you at fault?
 You can’t do worse than telling the truth.
 Is it your partner?
 You might need to think about the relationship as a whole and see if it can continue further.
 Remember that saints need sinners.
 Good implies bad.

 Friends – The Five of Cups in regards to friendship means there might be a fracture in your friendships and arguments.
 A definite split might prompt you to feel the need to choose between two groups.
 If it’s nothing to do with you, follow your own feelings.
 It might even be slightly beneficial to stay with one group and shun the other.

 Money – The Five of Cups in regards to finances reminds you to focus on what you have instead of what you don’t have.
 Every day we’re bombarded with an ideal lifestyle, which is something that nobody lives.
 Advertisements and TV shows, even social media give off an image that everyone else is living a better life than you.
 Live within your means.
 True wealth is not measured by what you have, but by what you can give.